rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 #### Removal of kube-proxy version information in node status

-Following its deprecation in v1.31, as highlighted in the [release announcement](/blog/2024/07/19/kubernetes-1-31-upcoming-changes/#deprecation-of-status-nodeinfo-kubeproxyversion-field-for-nodes-kep-4004-https-github-com-kubernetes-enhancements-issues-4004), the `status.nodeInfo.kubeProxyVersion` field will be removed in v1.33.
+Following its deprecation in v1.31, as highlighted in the v1.31 [release announcement](/blog/2024/07/19/kubernetes-1-31-upcoming-changes/#deprecation-of-status-nodeinfo-kubeproxyversion-field-for-nodes-kep-4004-https-github-com-kubernetes-enhancements-issues-4004), the `.status.nodeInfo.kubeProxyVersion` field for Nodes was removed in v1.33.

 This field was set by kubelet, but its value was not consistently accurate.
-As it has been disabled by default since v1.31, the v1.33 release will remove this field entirely.
+As it has been disabled by default since v1.31, the v1.33 release has removed this field entirely.

 You can find more in [KEP-4004: Deprecate status.nodeInfo.kubeProxyVersion field](https://kep.k8s.io/4004).